paralllax/hacker-blog/_posts/2020-01-29-LVM-Lab-Setup-With-VirtualBox.md

     [terminal_blues@localhost ~]$
     ```

 3. With your preferred text editor, open and update /etc/fstab with the new filesystems. fstab is read on boot, it tells the system where to mount filesystems.
 Add the following three lines, then mount.
 The `-v` flag is for verbose, the `-a` flag is for all.
 It reads fstab, and attempts to mount any unmounted filesystems.
+If you have never used vim and would like to, when you enter the file press `i` to insert text.
+When you are done press the `Esc` key, then type `:wq` and hit enter. `:` lets you type vim commands, `w` means write the file, `q` means quit.

     ```
     [terminal_blues@localhost ~]$ sudo vim /etc/fstab
     [terminal_blues@localhost ~]$ tail -3 /etc/fstab
     /dev/mapper/vglocal00-data00        /data            ext4    defaults        1 2
     /dev/mapper/vglocal00-terminal00    /terminal        ext4    defaults        1 2
     /dev/mapper/vglocal00-blues00       /blues           ext4    defaults        1 2
     [terminal_blues@localhost ~]$ sudo mount -av